 TRIO Student Support Services (TRIO-SSS)

 SSS, a federally funded TRIO program, helps U.S. citizens and permanent residents who are first-generation, low-income, and/or disability-challenged persist through graduation.
-The program provides comprehensive advising, tutoring in high-risk courses, and tuition-free developmental courses.
-Additional benefits include a laptop loan program and private computer lab for program students.
+The program provides comprehensive advising, tutoring in high-risk courses, and select tuition-free courses.
+Additional benefits include accessible staff, early-enrollment for classes, scholarship access, and dedicated space to include a private lounge and computer lab for program students.

 UCM Alumni Foundation